-Eric Nee is managing editor of Stanford Social Innovation Review, and co-host of the Social Innovation Conversations podcast channel.
-Eric has close to 30 years of experience in the publishing industry.
+Eric Nee is editor-in-chief of Stanford Social Innovation Review, a position he has held since 2006.
+Eric has more than 35 years of experience in the publishing industry.
 Before joining Stanford University, he was a senior writer for Fortune.
-While there, Eric helped Time Inc. launch eCompany Now (where he was executive editor), which later merged with Business 2.0.
+While there, Eric helped Time Inc. launch eCompany Now (where he was executive editor), which later became Business 2.0.
 Before joining Fortune, Eric launched Forbes’s Silicon Valley bureau, where he was bureau manager.
 He also served as editor-in-chief of Upside magazine for close to five years.
-Eric has won numerous awards, including being named one of the most influential technology journalists by Technology Marketing in 1997, 1998, 1999, 2000, and 2001.
 Eric earned a bachelor's degree in American Studies from the University of California at Santa Cruz, and a M.S.J. from the Medill School of Journalism at Northwestern University.
-He lives in Palo Alto, Calif., with his wife Tekla, a senior editor at IEEE Spectrum magazine, and one of his three children.
+He has three adult children and lives in Palo Alto with his wife Tekla, a senior editor at IEEE Spectrum.

-Jenifer Morgan is senior digital editor of Stanford Social Innovation Review.
-Jenifer has 15 years of publishing experience and has developed award-winning publications both in print and online.
+Jenifer Morgan is contributing editor at Stanford Social Innovation Review.
+Jenifer was previously senior digital editor at SSIR.
+She has more than 20 years of publishing experience and has developed award-winning publications both in print and online.
 Before coming to Stanford University, she was a writer and web consultant for the Redford Center, a social change nonprofit founded by Robert Redford.
 Previously, she was editorial director of Ideal Bite, an online media company for conscious consumers.
 She was also founding editor of Shojo Beat magazine and managing editor of MacAddict magazine (now MacLife).
 Jenifer was a WorldTeach volunteer in Poland through Harvard University’s Center for International Development and earned a Private Pilot License from the Sierra Academy of Aeronautics.
 She has a bachelor's degree in English from the University of California at Santa Barbara, with studies abroad at the University of Leeds, UK.
+She is also now based in the UK.

 Art Direction and Design, Print Edition